$d$-cluster-free sets with a given matching number: Preliminaries

 \end{lemma}

-The proof of the next lemma appeared in $\cite{mubayi2009set}$ as part of the proof of the main theorem.
-For completeness, we state it formally as a lemma and include the proof in Appendix A. \begin{lemma}[\cite{mubayi2009set}] If $m\ge c\binom{n-1}{k-2}$ for some constant $c>0$, then there exists a $d$-cluster in $\mathcal{F}$. \end{lemma}
+The proof of the next lemma appeared in \cite{mubayi2009set} as a part of the proof of its main theorem.
+For completeness, we state it formally as a lemma and include its proof in Appendix A. \begin{lemma}[\cite{mubayi2009set}] Suppose that $m\ge c\binom{n-1}{k-2}$ holds for some constant $c>0$.
+Then, there is a $d$-cluster in $\mathcal{F}$. \end{lemma}

-Before presenting our proofs, we would like to remainder the reader that in the proof of the upper bound for $f(n,k,d,\nu)$, we always assume that $n$ is sufficiently large.
-Our constructions are obtained from $\mathcal{S}$ by adding more $k$-sets, and we will continue using the notations $y, J \text{ and } W$ in the lower bound parts.
-On the other hand, we will continue using the notations $x, I \text{ and } U$ is the upper bound part.
+Before presenting our proofs, we would like to remaind the reader that in the proof of the upper bound for $f(n,k,d,\nu)$, we always assume that $n$ is sufficiently large.
+Our constructions are obtained from $\mathcal{S}_{\nu}$ by adding some extra $k$-sets.
+We will continue using the notations $y, J, W$ and $C_1,\ldots,C_{\nu}$ in the lower bound parts, and continue using the notations $x, I, U$ and $B_1,\ldots,B_{\nu}$ in the upper bound parts.